syncfusion-content/javascript-docs/js/Diagram/Node.md

 * A Radial gradient's [cx](/api/js/ejdiagram#members:nodes-gradient-radialgradient-cx "cx"), [cy](/api/js/ejdiagram#members:nodes-gradient-radialgradient-cy "cy"), [fx](/api/js/ejdiagram#members:nodes-gradient-radialgradient-fx "fx") , [fy](/api/js/ejdiagram#members:nodes-gradient-radialgradient-fy "fy") properties are used to define the position(relative to node) of the outer most or inner most circle of the radial gradient.

 * A Linear gradient's [type](/api/js/ejdiagram#members:nodes-gradient-lineargradient-type "type") and radial gradient's [type](/api/js/ejdiagram#members:nodes-gradient-radialgradient-type "type") property is used to define the type of the gradient.

-* The [gradient](/api/js/ejdiagram#members:nodes-gradient "gradient") property of node allows you to define and applies the gradient effect to that node.

-* The gradient [stop](/api/js/ejdiagram#members:nodes-gradient-stop "stop") property defines the color and a position where the previous color transition ends and a new color transition starts.

-* The gradient.stop [color](/api/js/ejdiagram#members:nodes-gradient-stop-color "color") property is used to set the color to be filled over the specified region.

-* The gradient.stop [offset](/api/js/ejdiagram#members:nodes-gradient-stop-offset "offset") property is used to set the position where the previous color transition ends and a new color transition starts.

-* The gradient.stop [opacity](/api/js/ejdiagram#members:nodes-gradient-stop-opacity "opacity") property defines the transparency level of the region.

 {% highlight javascript %}